-|Lights||Do all your lights work?
+|Do all your lights work?
 Switch them on and off to double-check.
-Consider looking at the light fittings for loose cables and make note if you spot anything.
-Give all light switches a once-over with a cloth to remove residue or leftover prints.|
+Give all light switches a once-over with a cloth to remove residue or leftover prints.
+Consider looking at the light fittings for loose cables and make a note if you spot anything.
+Dont forget to check for dust on any light pendants too!

 |The condition of your walls is important.
-If you’re renting, small ‘wear and tear ‘-style cracks shouldn’t worry you, but note them down so you’re not hit with any surprise costs.
-Look along the bottom edging of your wall for any rising dampness.|
+Look along the bottom edging of your wall for any rising dampness.
+If you’re renting, minor ‘wear and tear ‘-style cracks shouldn’t worry you, but note them down so you’re not hit with any surprises.

-|While they’re a nice alternative to carpet, floorboards can easily show signs of wear and can be expensive to fix.
-Checks for creaks by walking over your floor, but also have a look to see if your floorboards have started to come up at the edges.
+|While they’re a nice alternative to carpets, floorboards can quickly show signs of wear and can be expensive to fix.
+Check for creaks by walking over your floor, but also see if your floorboards have started coming up at the edges.

 Your kitchen and bathroom

-|Sinks and plumbing||Checked your taps recently?
+|Checked your taps recently?
 It might seem harmless, but a dripping tap can add extra (unwanted) costs to your utility bills.
-If you have a dripping tap, it could be as simple as replacing a washer.
+It could be as simple as replacing a washer if you have a dripping tap.
 When you turn the taps on, listen for any strange sounds.
 It wouldn’t hurt to check under your sink for possible leaks.

-|Kitchen appliances and fittings||No one likes to clean their oven, but it’s a key spot that’ll be checked by your agent.
-Open your stove, run your finger over the range hood and give the stovetop a very thorough scrub.
-If there’s built-up grease around these areas, you’ll probably be told about it in your inspection report.
+If there’s built-up grease around these areas, your property manager will probably tell you about it in your inspection report.
 If your microwave and fridge were included in your property, open them and check they’re clean.

 |It’s all about the shine when it comes to your next inspection.
 Clean away any residual debris and scrub hard.
-The same goes for your sink, mirror, shower and bathtub too.|
+The same goes for your sink, mirror, shower and bathtub.

 |Do an extra check around the toilet and bin areas.
-It’ll give you an idea of how much love you’re giving that area (and what needs to be improved on!)
-Good opportunity to give your loo a clean.|
+It’ll give you an idea of how much love you’re giving that area (and what needs improvement!).

-|Walls and floorboards||Just as you did in the living room, look at the state of your walls and floorboards.
+|Just as you did in the living room, look at the state of your walls and floorboards.
 This will give you a good indication of how much love your bedroom needs.
 Consider giving them a little extra TLC where you can.

 |Open your windows and doors and let the air in.
 Check the handles and locks on everything where appropriate.
 Sliding doors and windows can easily fall into disrepair.

-|Your landlord or property manager isn’t likely to poke around in your bedroom too much, but giving it a good once-over, throwing away any rubbish and wiping down exposed surfaces will go a long way to give a good impression during your routine inspection.
+|Your landlord or property manager isn’t likely to poke around in your bedroom too much, but giving it a good once-over, throwing away any rubbish and wiping down exposed surfaces will give a good impression during your routine inspection.

 Your property’s exterior

-|Cobwebs can be a nuisance, but you must clear them ahead of your inspection.
-Sweep around the exterior of your property and clear any cobwebs away.|
+|Cobwebs can be a nuisance, but you must clear them before the inspection.
+Sweep around the exterior of your property and remove any cobwebs.

 |Are the locks and handles functioning properly?
 How’s the fly screen looking?
 Dust or wipe down the doors if they need it.

 |If your property comes with a garage, check the doors.
 Do they work properly?
 Ensure the whole space is kept relatively clean and well-organised.

 |Now’s the time to look for any non-human residents your home might be housing.
-If your property has gates or a garden, look over them as well.
+If your property has gates or a garden, look over them.
 Make sure your lawn is watered and that any weeds are removed.